overwolf/overwolf.github.io/docs/api/overwolf-settings-hotkeys.md

 #### Notes
 * You can assign only hotkeys that pre-defined in your manifest.
-* Currently **you can't assign a global hotkey through the API**, only through the manifest and only if your app is targeted to all games.
-We will fix that very soon.
+* You can assign a global hotkey (means - not send a game id) through the API only if your app is targeted in the manifest to more then one game (or to all games).
   Please read all the info in our [hotkeys best practice](../topics/hotkeys-best-practices#set-through-the-manifest) guide.

 Parameter     | Type                  | Description                                                             |